ibis-inria/pyLoadBalancer/README.md

 Every objects of pyLoadBalancer can be run by a different computer (one computer can run the Load Balancer core, and few other computers can run each one a hub of workers).

-Configure the `parameters.json` in each computers in order to assign the correct IPs and ports, and be sure to open corresponding ports.
+Configure a `parameters.json` file in each computers in order to assign the correct IPs and ports, and be sure to open corresponding ports.